IPA Palette v2.1.1

 Unicode keyboards, like Unicode Hex Input, keyboard shortcuts for

 IPA symbols are not found.
+Fixing this is not a high priority but

-- I did all these added localizations myself, and I do not speak any of the languages.
+- I did all these added localizations myself,

-There will be errors!
 Please point them out.
 I hope some of them are funny.

 What Folks Are Saying